Pop Up Tent Trailers

 When you get to camp, you have to set up the camper before you can do anything else.

-However, according to the manufacturers, this is an easy process that can be done in 15 minutes or so by one adult.
 Like pitching a tent, it is easier with two people - and it gets easier with practice.
 I know a number of families, including single parent families, who have folding tent trailers and don't mind setting them up at all.

-A canvas model can't be packed when wet.
+A canvas model can't be packed when wet

 If that's unavoidable, it must be set up again and dried out when you get home.

-older canvas tent trailer
+An older-style canvas pop up tent trailer

-Hard sided pop up campers
+Hard sided pop-up campers

 This is another option.
 Some hard sided pop ups are trailer-shaped, and others have an A frame design.
 They have some of the advantages of a tent trailer but with hard walls rather than canvas.

-These are faster and easier to set up, but they don't give you the nice outdoorsy feeling of camping in a tent trailer
+These are faster and easier to set up, but they don't give you the nice outdoorsy feeling of camping in a tent trailer.

 There are a few campgrounds in the United States and elsewhere that do not allow tents or soft sided tent campers because of serious bear safety issues.
-If you are going to camp at such a place, a hard sided pop up trailer might be right for you.

 If you are going to camp in bear country, be sure to check out these bear safety tips.